 - 1 teaspoon grated orange zest

 - In a large bowl, dissolve yeast in warm water.
 Add milk, sugar, eggs, butter, salt and 5 cups flour.
 Beat until smooth.
 Stir in enough remaining flour to form a firm dough.

 - Turn onto a floured surface; knead until smooth and elastic, 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 1 hour.

 - In a small bowl, beat cream cheese, sugar, orange juice concentrate and vanilla until smooth.
 Punch dough down.
 Turn onto a lightly floured surface; divide in half.
 Roll 1 portion into an 18x7-in. rectangle.
 Spread half of the filling to within 1/2 in. of edges.

 - Roll up jelly-roll style, starting with a long side; pinch seam to seal.
 Cut into 12 slices; place cut side down in a greased 13x9-in. baking pan.
 Repeat with remaining dough and filling.
 Cover and let rise until doubled, about 30 minutes.

-- Meanwhile, preheat oven to 350°.
-Bake 25-30 minutes or until golden brown.
+- Preheat oven to 350°.
+Bake rolls for 25-30 minutes or until golden brown.
 Combine confectioners' sugar, orange juice and zest; drizzle over warm rolls.
 Refrigerate leftovers.

 Nutrition Facts1 roll: 284 calories, 6g fat (3g saturated fat), 33mg cholesterol, 201mg sodium, 52g carbohydrate (24g sugars, 1g fiber), 6g protein.